Back to top

 Everyone has the right to safe drinking water no matter where they live, and we should also expect strong and resilient stormwater and sewage services that protect the environment and enable communities to prosper and grow.

-The Government’s three waters reforms were initiated in response to the challenges facing three waters service delivery across the country.
+The Government’s Affordable Water Reforms were initiated in response to the challenges facing three waters service delivery across the country.

 Challenges include ageing infrastructure, historical under-investment, a bow-wave of wastewater plants to be reconsented, source water contamination, higher public expectations, resilience needed for impacts of climate change and natural hazards, changes in population and huge looming costs.

-Government estimates New Zealand will need to invest $120 billion to $185 billion in three waters infrastructure over the next 30 years to for three waters investment.
+Government estimates New Zealand will need to invest $120 billion to $185 billion in three waters infrastructure over the next 30 years.

 The Government’s view is that current arrangements and the council delivery model will not be able to address these challenges and transformational change is needed.